Smudge202/smudge202.github.io/_posts/2017-01-07-logging-practices.md

 * [`Serilog.Sinks.RollingFile`](https://nuget.org/packages/serilog.sinks.rollingfile)

-We can now adapt the application host code shown above to something akin to the following:
+We can now adapt the application host code shown above to something like:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;